Cinnamon/kotaemon/README.md

 #### For Windows users

 git-secret is currently not available for Windows, thus the easiest way is to use it in WSL (please use the latest version of WSL2).
-From there you have 2 options:
+From there you can:

-1. Using the gpg of WSL.
+- Use the `gpg` and `git-secret` in WSL.

-   This is the most straight-forward option since you would use WSL just like any other unix environment.
+  This is the most straight-forward option since you would use WSL just like any other Unix environment.
 However, the downside is that you have to make WSL your main environment, which means WSL must have write permission on your repo.
 To achieve this, you must either:

   - Clone and store your repo inside WSL's file system.
-   - Provide WSL with necessary permission on your Windows file system.
-This can be achieve by setting `automount` options for WSL.
-To do that, add these content to `/etc/wsl.conf` and then restart your sub-system.
+  - Provide WSL with the necessary permission on your Windows file system.
+This can be achieved by setting `automount` options for WSL.
+To do that, add this content to `/etc/wsl.conf` and then restart your sub-system.

     ```shell
     [automount]
     options = "metadata,umask=022,fmask=011"
     ```

     This enables all permissions for user owner.

-2. Using the gpg of Windows but with git-secret from WSL.
+- (Optional) use `git-secret` and `gpg` from WSL in Windows.

   For those who use Windows as the main environment, having to switch back and forth between Windows and WSL will be inconvenient.
 You can instead stay within your Windows environment and apply some tricks to use `git-secret` from WSL.

-   - Install and setup `gpg` on Windows.
+  - Install and setup `gpg` on WSL.
+Now in Windows you can invoke WSL's `gpg` using `wsl gpg`.
   - Install `git-secret` on WSL.
-Now in Windows, you can invoke `git-secret` using `wsl git-secret`.
+Now in Windows you can invoke `git-secret` using `wsl git-secret`.
-   - Alternatively you can setup alias in CMD to shorten the syntax.
+  - Additionally, you can set up aliases in CMD to shorten the syntax.
 Please refer to [this SO answer](https://stackoverflow.com/a/65823225) for the instruction.
 Some recommended aliases are:

     ```bat
     @echo off

     :: Commands
     DOSKEY ls=dir /B $*
     DOSKEY ll=dir /a $*
     DOSKEY git-secret=wsl git-secret $*
     DOSKEY gs=wsl git-secret $*
+    DOSKEY gpg=wsl gpg $*
     ```

     Now you can invoke `git-secret` in CMD using `git-secret` or `gs`.

     - For Powershell users, similar behaviours can be achieved using `Set-Alias` and `profile.ps1`.
-Please refer this [SO thread](https://stackoverflow.com/questions/61081434/how-do-i-create-a-permanent-alias-file-in-powershell-core) as an example.
+Please refer to [this SO thread](https://stackoverflow.com/questions/61081434/how-do-i-create-a-permanent-alias-file-in-powershell-core) as an example.

 ### Code base structure